automl/SMAC3/doc/quickstart.rst

       kernel, Value: 'poly'
       shrinking, Value: 'false'

-We further query the target function at the incumbent, using the function evaluator so that as final output we can see performance value of the incumbent.
+We further query the target function at the incumbent, using the function evaluator so that as final output we can see the error value of the incumbent.

 .. code-block:: bash